Proton Competition

+Proton Competition (also formerly racing as Dempsey-Proton Racing or Team Felbermayr-Proton) is a German auto racing team based in Ummendorf, Baden-Württemberg.
+It was founded by Gerold Ried, and is currently owned by his son Christian Ried.
+The team currently competes in the FIA World Endurance Championship with a customer Porsche 963 and a factory-supported Ford Mustang GT3.
+It also competes in the European Le Mans Series with the Oreca 07 and the Porsche 911.
+They also have a racing program in the IMSA SportsCar Championship, racing with a customer Porsche 963 and a factory-supported Ford Mustang GT3 and prepare Porsche 911s for the Iron Dames program.

 History

 Beginnings and early years

 The team was founded in 1996 by Gerold Ried.
 Ried entered two GT2-spec Porsche 911 GT2 to compete it in the BPR Global GT Series.
 Both cars #51 and #69 got six points each in the Teams Championship.
 1997 saw Proton compete in the inaugural FIA GT Championship season running one 911 GT2.
 The team earned only one point throughout the season.
 Proton also competed at that year's Daytona 24 Hours which saw the team finish 27th overall.
 Between 1998 and 2002 saw little success for the team.
 They competed in the same 911 GT2 between these years mostly with the father/son partnership of Gerold and Christian Ried.
 The team raced the same car in the first few races of the 2003 season before moving down a class from GT to N-GT after purchasing a Porsche 996 GT3-RS They only picked up one point in the season at the final round in Monza.